wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ### Required Span Tags

-The Wavefront service requires certain [span tags](trace_data_details.html#span-tags) on well-formed spans.
+Operations for Applications requires certain [span tags](trace_data_details.html#span-tags) on well-formed spans.
 The following spans tags enable you to filter and visualize trace data from the different services in your instrumented application:
 <table>
 <colgroup>
 <col width="20%"/>